FraunhoferISST/DataspaceConnector/docs/pages/deployment/build.md

 If everything worked fine, the connector is available at [https://localhost:8080/](https://localhost:8080/) and its API can be accessed at [https://localhost:8080/api](https://localhost:8080/api).
-By default, the Dataspace Connector is running with an h2 database.
+By default, the Dataspace Connector is running with an H2 database that is non persistent.
+See how to change that [here]

 ---